11BelowStudio/HECC-IT/Technical Documentation/Development of the Term 1 MVP.md

 ![general MVC architecture](./MVP%20development/oh-hecc%20development/general%20MVC%20architecture.png)

 Everything would basically be in the same 'Packij' package (descriptive name, I know).
-The `GameFrame` would be responsible for a JFrame which would hold the `View`.
+The `GameFrame` would be responsible for a JFrame which would hold the `View`, filling its content pane.
 The `View` would be a `JComponent`, and would hold a `Model`, given to it by the `GameRunner`, allowing it to be rendered.
-The `GameRunner` would hold the aforementioned `GameFrame`, `View`, and would generally hold multiple `Model` objects, only one of which would be considered 'active' at a time.
+The `GameRunner` would hold the aforementioned `GameFrame`, `View`, and would generally hold multiple `Model` objects, only one of which would be considered 'active' at a time (but that wouldn't be necessary for this particular use case).
 The `Model` effectively only held methods which could be used as an update loop and as a render loop (a public, concrete, 'wrapper' method, handling any synchronization which needed to be done, with abstract methods for the actual update/draw methods to be performed in), sometimes also holding certain collections of